triandicAnt/FacebookCommunityDetection/README.md

 The algorithm detected communities in attributed graph data based on the structural, demographic (age, sex, ethnicity, education) and attribute similarities using Python's iGraph module.

-The found segments are evaluated via influence propagation.
+The found segments were evaluated via influence propagation.

 In influence propagation an entity in the segment is influenced and how fast the influence propagates over the entire network is evaluated.